China might just have grown the first plant ever on the moon

 The system started to water the seedlings after the probe landed and less than a week later a green shoot had already appeared.

-While human beings have grown plants in space before, they’ve never attempted to grown one on the moon.
+While human beings have grown plants in space before, they’ve never attempted to grow one on the moon.

 Xie Gengxin, dean of Institute of Advanced Technology at Chongqing University, and the chief designer of the experiment, praised the achievement on the university’s blog.